Historical Timeline of Mexico City

 Heritage Site by UNESCO.

-Mexican cuisine is declared Intangible World Heritage by UNESCO.
+Mexican cuisine is declared a part of the Intangible Heritage of the world by UNESCO.

-The Alameda, the oldest city park in the Americas, is rehabilitated and remodeled.
+The Alameda Central, the oldest city park in the Americas, is rehabilitated and remodeled.

 Museo Jumex opens a permanent exhibition space in Polanco for the Jumex Collection, widely considered the most important collection of Latin American art in the world.